HirakN/DevOps/README.md

 	git clone git@github.com:HirakN/DevOps.git
 	cd DevOps

 ### Configuration
 The [Vagrantfile](Vagrantfile) contains all the configurations needed for the VM.
 If any additional tweaking is needed, this is the file to change.

 ### Starting the VM
 To start up the machine and access the ubuntu CLI, enter:

-	# Configure the VM to use ubuntu
-	vagrant init ubuntu/xenial64

 	# Install a plugin
-	vagrant plugin istall vagrant-hostsupdater
+	vagrant plugin install vagrant-hostsupdater

 	# Start the VM
 	vagrant up